What is meditation?

-If I’m honest, my mindfulness meditation practice has probably saved my life, not literally but emotionally.
-Maybe literally as well.
-I finished meditating a few minutes before I started this blog and found myself censoring and not wanting to write about the internal sense of beauty and connection I felt.
-My thought says, “Don’t tell them that.
-They will think…” The question becomes, do I choose to be limited by my fear or honestly share what I value.
+If I’m honest, my mindfulness meditation practice has probably saved my life, emotionally if not literally.
+I finished meditating a few minutes before I started this blog and found myself self-censoring, not wanting to write about the internal sense of beauty and connection I felt.
+My train of thought said: “Don’t tell them that.
+They will think…” The question becomes: “Do I choose to be limited by my fear or do I honestly share what I value?”

-The experience of beauty and connection was a reminder to notice all that I have or more accurately all that is here in this life to be valued and cherished if I will allow myself to become aware of it.
-I did not have to do a thing to deserve it.
-Committing to this moment helps me see that.
-It might seem like I’m saying that being in the moment makes all of my troubles go away, I’m not.
-I’m saying that I am working to change my relationship with this moment so that I see what is actually here, beauty and pain and learn to work with both as best I can.
-This might be a good time for some definitions of mindfulness.
+The experience of beauty and connection was a reminder to notice all that I have.
+More accurately, to notice all that exists in my life that can be valued and cherished if I allow myself to become aware of it.
+I did not have to do a thing to deserve it; committing to this moment helps me see that.
+While it might sound like I’m saying that being in the moment makes all of my troubles go away, but I’m not.
+What I’m saying is that I am working to change my relationship with this moment, so that I see what is actually here—beauty and pain both—and learn to work with that as best I can.

-Mindfulness is: “Paying attention on purpose in the present moment as if your life depended on it non-judgmentally.”
-Mindfulness for Beginners, Audio-Jon Kabat-Zinn
+“Paying attention on purpose in the present moment as if your life depended on it non-judgmentally.”

 How does paying attention in the moment help?
-By the nature of how our minds work and the frantic pace of living in general, we end up spending a great deal of our time in our minds thinking, for example, worrying, planning, rehearsing.
-That means that our awareness is on the thinking and not necessarily on experiencing.
-Thinking is a virtual reality that higher form mammals posses and have used to great advantage.
-Mindlessly thinking on autopilot, however, can take our attention away from a pleasant event that is right before us.
+Because of how our minds work and the frantic pace of our lives, we spend a great deal of time in our own heads (e.g. worrying, planning, and rehearsing).
+This means that our awareness is focused on thinking and not necessarily experiencing.
+Thinking is a virtual reality that higher-form mammals possess and have used to great advantage; however, thinking on autopilot can distract us from a pleasant moments or experience that is right in front us.

-It will be the same for you.
-Learn to be kind with yourself as you come back to the focus of your breath in this meditation.
+Perhaps you can do a meditation now to get sense for yourself as to what the experience of mindfulness meditation is like, using the recording below.
+One small caution before you start: even seasoned practitioners of meditation are often dragged into the stream of thought.
+It will be the same for you, especially as you begin the practice.
+Learn to be kind with yourself as you return to to the focus of your breath in this meditation.
+When you notice yourself in thought, bring yourselves back to the anchor.
 Just follow the instructions and stay with the sensation of your breath as best you can.
 Click on the play arrow below.